padmakar-rp/Sentimental-Analysis-Chatbot./README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available and for education purpose only...